nextdns/nextdns/README.md

 ## Features

 * Stub DNS53 to DoH proxy.
-* Auto discovery and forwarding of LAN clients name and model.
+* Auto discovery and forwarding of LAN client's name and model.
 * Supports a vast number of platforms / OS / routers.
 * Can run on single host or at router level.
 * Auto router setup (integrate with many different router firmware).